-- (a) is solely within the dwelling; and - (b) does not entail clients or customers travelling to and from the dwelling; and - (c) does not involve the display of a sign on the premises; and - (d) does not require any change to the external appearance of the dwelling; - 1.2 Condition 2.2 is deleted; and - 1.3 A new Condition 16 is imposed to read as follows: - 16.
-Prior to the approval of the building permit, amended plans shall be submitted which demonstrate that the fire hydrant booster doors and raised planter boxes are fully contained within the subject site and not within the road reserve, to the satisfaction of the City.
+- (a) is solely within the dwelling; and - (b) does not entail clients or customers travelling to and from the dwelling; and - (c) does not involve the display of a sign on the premises; and - (d) does not require any change to the external appearance of the dwelling; - 1.2 Condition 2.2 is deleted; - 1.3 A new Condition 16 is imposed to read as follows: - 16.
+Prior to the approval of the building permit, amended plans shall be submitted which demonstrate that the fire hydrant booster doors and raised planter boxes are fully contained within the subject site and not within the road reserve, to the satisfaction of the City; - 1.4 Advice Note 16 is deleted and subsequent advice notes are renumbered accordingly; and - 1.5 A new Condition 17 is imposed to read as follows: - 17.
+The development must be substantially commenced by 23 July 2022, being three years from the date of the original approval.
+If the development the subject of this approval is not substantially commenced within this period, the approval will lapse and have no further effect.